-Your bleeding after delivery will resemble a period, but will be heavier at times, especially the first one to two weeks.
-Use pads instead of tampons during this time, and do not swim, bathe or have sexual intercourse.
+Your bleeding after delivery will resemble a period but will be heavier at times, especially the first one to two weeks.
+Use pads instead of tampons during this time and do not have sexual intercourse.
 Activity or breastfeeding/pumping may increase bleeding at times.
 You may notice small clots, but they should never be larger than an egg.
 The color of the bleeding will change from red to brown and then from yellow to clear.
 You may continue to bleed for the full six weeks, but it should decrease over time.
 Call your physician immediately if you are saturating a pad hourly or heavy bleeding suddenly restarts after weeks of slowing.

-It may take two to four days to resume normal bowel activity.
+It may take up to a week to resume normal bowel activity.
 Eat foods that promote a soft stool, such as raw fruits, vegetables, bran and plenty of fluids.
 Call your physician if you have not passed a bowel movement by the fourth day.

-Please refrain from baths for at least three days following your delivery.
-Do not use any bubble baths or oils in the water.
-Showers may be taken as necessary and may soothe engorged or sore breasts.
-Douching is not advised as it can cause trauma and infection.
-If you have had a cesarean section, it is important to keep your incision site clean with soap and water.
+You may take baths but do not use any bubble baths, soaps, salts or oils.
+If you have had a cesarean section, it is important to keep your incision site clean.
 You should pat the area gently and keep it dry after showering.

 Ensure that baby has a good latch with feedings and get as much of the areola in the baby’s mouth as possible.
 Loosen the suction from your breast with your finger when stopping a feeding to avoid undue traction on the breast.
-Do not wash the breasts between feedings or use soap on the area when showering.
 It will take a few weeks for you and baby to adjust to each other.
 Your breasts may feel very full at these times.
 This is called engorgement and can be relieved with warm packs or a warm shower followed by feeding your baby or pumping.
 Cold cabbage leaves in your bra may also relieve this sensation.
 If you feel a lump, massage it towards the nipple during feedings.
 If a breast lump persists, hurts, becomes red or your nipples become sore or cracked, call your physician.